I had skin cancer at 25

 I was lucky.
 There are four stages of melanoma, depending on the deepness of the growth, and the higher the stage, the more likely it is that the cancer has reached your lymph nodes and spread through your body.
 Mine was less than a millimetre deep, which meant it was classed as a ‘stage one’ melanoma.
 I’d caught it early.
 Thankfully, the cancer hadn’t spread to the surrounding tissue.

 My treatment was an urgent follow up operation.
 I had about 13 stitches in my foot, and was bedridden for a week, then on crutches for three weeks.
 While it was a pretty hard time, I know it could have been so much worse if I wasn’t diligent about getting checked.

 I’m so careful about sun exposure now.
 I wear sunscreen, hats and long sleeves, and I nag other people to do the same – especially young people who think it could never happen to them.
 I’ve learnt that a tan is never worth the risk.
 I get very regular checks.
 Every six months, I take myself to the skin cancer clinic for a checkup.
 It’s never my favourite time of year.
 I get pretty nervous in the week leading up to the check because it brings back so many things, but I’m proud of myself for prioritising my health.
 I’ll never take it for granted again.

 Want to get on top of your health?
 Sign up for myOwn health insurance and choose the type of cover that suits you.
-All of our combined policies (except accident-only) cover melanoma surveillance photography and mole mapping.
+All of our combined policies (except basic cover) cover melanoma surveillance photography and mole mapping.
 Plus, members get access to the AIA Vitality program, which rewards you for taking steps to improve your health, including online skin self-examinations and annual health checks with your preferred health care provider.